Welcome to sticktohealth.com! A place where ignited minds come to get healthy, wealthy, and wise!

 “This sleep issue has taken over,” she explained.
-“I’m stressed about my work, and my fiancée and I also have now been arguing.
+“I’m stressed about my work, and my fiancée and I have been arguing.
 But it’s all because I’m so tired.”

-Her fiancée would be fresh from the previous night’s sound sleep and would expect a good physical intimate game on next evening.
+Her fiancée would be fresh from the previous night’s sound sleep and expect an excellent physical intimate game the following evening.

-But due to Rosy’s sleeplessness, she would feel very tired the next full day and would start worrying about the excuses to avoid any physical intimacy the next evening.
+But due to Rosy’s sleeplessness, she would feel exhausted the next full day and would start worrying about the excuses to avoid any physical intimacy the following evening.

-Rosy was relying on self-medicating with caffeine to remain alert during the day and getting addicted to wine to help sleep during the night.
+Rosy relied on self-medicating with caffeine to remain alert during the day and getting addicted to wine to help her sleep during the night.

 Rosy had been identified as having an insomnia disorder.

-Her problem of sleeplessness started due to over-stressed life and impossible future goals.
+Her problem of sleeplessness started due to her over-stressed life and impossible future goals.